Utah Administrative Code

 (4) The Division shall determine if the application is complete and demonstrates compliance with this rule.

-(5) The Division approves the application and determines the program has met all other requirements, the Division shall provisionally certify the program for a period of one year.
+(5) If the Division approves the application and determines the program has met all other requirements, the Division shall provisionally certify the program for a period of up to one year.

-(6) The Division shall notify in writing all applicants within 30 days of submission of an application, whether the application is:
+(6) The Division shall notify all applicants of the status of their applications in writing.
+The status of an application may be:

 (b) Denied, or